garystorey/useZodForm/README.md

 To make managing the form fields easier, `useZodForm` will make use of zod's `describe` function to add a label to the field.
 This makes it easier to internationalize the form, as all strings are localized to the schema.

 Similarly, zod's `default` function can be used to set an initial value for the field.
-Because of this, `useZodform` does not require an initial values object to be created.
+Because of this, `useZodform` does not require an "initial values" object to be created like a lot of other form libraries.

 ```tsx
 import {z} from 'zod'